ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Media-Metadata.markdown

 ---

-# How to Bulkload Media
+# How to Bulkload Media Metadata

 After uploading, the directory can be used to build a media bulkloader file which creates media objects using the uploaded files in Arctos.